 04. Instead, Dawson thought a more promising route

-was to explore a gully and perhaps climb to the top
+was to explore the gully before him and try to climb

-05. After clearing the minefield, Dawson told his
+05. After treading carefully past the minefield, Dawson told his

 06. Taking one other man with him, Dawson

 reconnoitered the terrain above.

 07. Dawson went alone because he did not want to